node-red/node-red-docker/README.md

 This project also provides the build for the `nodered/node-red` container on [DockerHub](https://hub.docker.com/r/raymondmm/node-red/).

-## !!!
-Attention !!!
-The DockerHub repository has been moved to a new location [nodered/node-red](https://hub.docker.com/r/raymondmm/node-red/).
-The old [nodered/node-red-docker](https://hub.docker.com/r/nodered/node-red-docker/) repository remains existing, but will no longer be maintained._

-Moved to Node JS v8 as default.
-Previous Node-RED docker image releases had Node JS v6 as default, which has been changed to Node JS v8.
-The Node JS v6 images remain available.

 ## Quick Start
 To run this directly in docker at it's simplest just run: